 What not to miss – Major festivals which are celebrated here from time to time.
 Moreover, some other interesting rituals are worth witnessing.

 What’s better than witnessing the mighty Brahmaputra extending wide arms to cuddle the golden ball?
 You too can experience the same by visiting the sunset point that leaves the spectators in a state of awe.
-People rowing boats towards their home add to the charm of the already beautiful evening.
+People rowing boats toward their homes add to the charm of the already beautiful evening.
 Enjoying holidays in Majuli can never get complete without witnessing the sunset here.

 What not to miss – Capture the prolific sunset with your camera.